- Go on a thrilling white water rafting adventure on Tully River

 How Many People Will There Be In My Group?

 You won’t have one single group made up of the same people each day as each of the experiences are run as separate trips.
-This means group sizes will vary from day to day as well, but you’ll never be by yourself and there will be plenty of people to chat to each day.
+This means group sizes will vary from day to day as well.

 Do I Need To Have Had Any Experience Of These Activities Before?